HMS Intrepid (1891): History

 Ordered under the Naval Defence Act 1889, Intrepid was laid down in 1889 at the yard of the London and Glasgow Shipbuilding Company.

 Following completion in November 1892 Intrepid was held at Portsmouth.
 During 1896–99 she served on the North America & West Indian Station, then in 1899 returned to Portsmouth.
 After a refit, she returned to service in early April 1900, when she was placed in the Fleet Reserve at Portsmouth.

 In 1902 she was commissioned at Portsmouth for service on the Mediterranean station.
 She left that city on 14 October, visiting Plymouth and Gibraltar en route before arriving at the station headquarters at Malta later the same month.
 Between October 1902 and 1904 she served in the Mediterranean, visiting various ports and taking part in manoeuvres.
 In late 1902 she was at Port Said, where members of her crew provided the naval guard for the Duke and Duchess of Connaught as they visited the city in December, en route for India.
+In February 1903 she was at Aden.